 P&P will be dispatched forthwith if you tell us to whom and

 Ireland did not exist it could not be invented.
 It was once the economic

 success story of the European Union and a place that recalls centuries-old

 rural events with an everyday familiarity.

-It wins Eurovision song contests with ease and in the interval introduces
+It won Eurovision song contests with ease and in the interval introduced

 the world to the exotic swirl of Irish dancing and Riverdance.

 Ireland has been invaded on numerous occasions and the invaders stayed

 on to become more fiercely Irish than the vanquished.
 In fact, Irish